-The below guidance can be followed unless otherwise stated in the assessment-specific instructions section of the NEA.
+The below guidance can be followed unless otherwise stated in the assessment-specific instructions sections of the NEA.

-- Learners have been provided with a total of 21 hours to complete this NEA.
+- Learners have been provided with a total of 16 hours 30 minutes to complete this NEA.
 In addition, there are 2 hours allocated to develop a resource pack. - Learners should start each individual task at the same time (with exception of reasonable adjustments). - Learners may use some or all of the time provided for each task up to the maximum allowed time. - To facilitate planning, individual maximum task times are provided.
 These should be applied to the cohort as a whole.
 To aid flexibility learners are allowed to use any remaining time allocated to one task to rework previous tasks.
 However, the maximum NEA time must not be exceeded.

-The above guidance is also provided for learners in the learner information section in the NEA for Business and Enterprise.
+The above guidance is also provided for learners in the learner information section in the NEA for Food and Cookery.